Seq # 185010010

 Flight periods

-There is one generation per year: June and July, after hibernation in April–May of the next year.
+There is one generation a year in June and July, after hibernation in April–May of the next year.

 Observed on